Textbooks. Lectures. Homework.

 It sounds crazy, but it’s true.

 Okay, you might not be able to dunk your textbooks into the trash entirely.
-But pairing traditional learning with a few weekly hours of virtual immersion is effective for several reasons.
+But pairing traditional learning with a few weekly hours of learning languages with video games (a.k.a. virtual immersion) is effective for several reasons.
 (Of course, you’ll have to switch the game into your target language.
 You can’t play Call of Duty in English and expect to learn Chinese.)

 Secondly, entertainment.
 Games are just—fun!
 When you have fun, you want to keep going back.
 A little bit of excitement keeps you from burning out, so schedule in game time just as you would any other study activity; I often replace a day of studying with an hour of my favorite German-language RPG.
 This tactic might seem strange, but at the end of that hour, I am refreshed, excited and armed with a long list of new vocabulary words.